seanhig/flink-stack/README.md

 docker compose up -d
 ```

+This builds the base image with all depdencies, which include:

+- CDC Connectors & JDBC Drivers for MySQL, Postgres, Oracle and SQL Server
+- SerDe formats for JSON, Avro, Parquet and Iceberg (CSV and flat file are built into Flink)
+- Hive Metastore dependencies for the local persistent Data Catalog

-> The build will download hadoop and fetch a number of dependency jars.
-Additional `jars` can be added to the `maven pom.xml` and the container can be re-built (However, this can be trickey, see more [below](#jar-usage-and-build-notes)).
+> The build will download hadoop and fetch a number of dependency jars into `/opt/flink/lib/stack` based on a Maven `pom.xml` file.
+Additional `jars` can be added to the `maven pom.xml` and the container can be re-built, or they can be bundled into individual `jar-packs` and added at runtime (see below).

-And then once the stack is up and running you can shell into the `Flink-SQL client`:
+Once the stack is up and running you can shell into the `Flink-SQL client`:

 ```
 ./sql-client.sh